Menu Close

 teaching creationism

-When I post a science article, I do so because I think it will either help readers or it illustrates the ignorance that is pervasive in many corners of the Evangelical world.
+When I post a science article, I do so because I think it will either help readers or illustrate the ignorance that is pervasive in many corners of the Evangelical world.
 I don’t have the skill or knowledge to adequately defend evolution, but I know people who do, and I trust them because they have the requisite training, knowledge, and experience to speak authoritatively.
 All of us, to some degree or another, trust experts.
 No one knows everything.

 The problem that arises when I post a science article is that it attracts young-earth creationists.
 Armed with a limited understanding of science, colored by creationist presuppositions, creationists want to debate and argue with me about the article I posted.
 Generally, I try to steer such arguments back to the Bible and theology because I think that is the best way to disembowel creationism.
 Ask yourself, when’s the last time you’ve seen creationists abandon their beliefs as a result of a blog debate or discussion?
 It doesn’t happen, and the reason is quite simple: abandoning their beliefs would require them to also let go of their faith.
-Until creationists are willing to entertain the notion that they might be wrong about the inspiration, inerrancy, infallibility of the Bible, it’s impossible to reach them.
+Until creationists are willing to entertain the notion that they might be wrong about the inspiration, inerrancy, and infallibility of the Bible, it’s impossible to reach them.
 Facts don’t matter because faith always trumps facts.

 I am content to let them play a scientist on this blog.
 If those of you trained in the sciences want to engage them, please do so.
 I will stick to what I know: theology, the Bible, and Evangelicalism.
 And even with these things, I have backed countless Evangelicals into a corner only to have them throw their hands up and tap out by saying FAITH!
 FAITH!
 FAITH!
 Once someone appeals to faith, all discussion is over (at least for me).